nackjaylor/formatting_tips-tricks/README.md

 - [draw.io](https://draw.io): free online diagram maker.
 You can render mathematics and have 3D blocks.
 Able to produce publication quality diagrams.
 - [Scientific Visualisation with Python](https://github.com/rougier/scientific-visualization-book): Great free book all about customising Python + Matplotlib to be visually appealing, and give you really strong visual results.
 Well worth a flick through.
 - [Repeatable plotting with Pylustrator](https://pylustrator.readthedocs.io/en/latest/): If you're making a plot, it's often hard to configure in terms of code, and hard to reconfigure if you don't save it.
 Pylustrator is a handy package where you can use a GUI to configure subplots and then write a script to reproduce that plot exactly.
+- [SciencePlots](https://github.com/garrettj403/SciencePlots): out of the box formatting which matches style guides of various journals/conferences.
+You might also choose to customise this.

 <a name=Tables></a>
 ## Tables